TikhonJelvis/RL-book/book/chapter1/chapter1.md

 We might have no easy answers, but we do have patterns and principles that — in our experience — consistently produce quality code.
 Taken together, these ideas form a philosophy of code design oriented around defining and combining *abstractions** that reflect how we think about our domain.
 Since code itself can point to specific design ideas and capabilities, there's a feedback loop: expanding the programming abstractions we've designed can help us find new algorithms and functionality, improving our understanding of the domain.

-Just what *is* an abstraction?
+Just what *is* an abstraction\index{abstraction}?
 An appropriately abstract question!
 An abstraction is a "compound idea": a single concept that combines multiple separate ideas into one.
 We can combine ideas along two axes:

   * We can *compose* different concepts together, thinking about how they behave as one unit.
 A car engine has thousands of parts that interact in complex ways, but we can think about it as a single object for most purposes.
   * We can *unify* different concepts by identifying how they are similar.
 Different breeds of dogs might look totally different, but we can think of all of them as dogs.